Frequently Asked Questions

 What kind of job could I get if I finished your programs?

 People do lots of different things!
 In this country, herbalism is neither licensed nor regulated, so there's not exactly the same kind of career track that you would see if you went to a four-year college.
 However, if you're looking to start your own business as a consulting herbalist, or producing herbal products, or herb farming, or teaching, or lots of other things you could dream up, you'll be ready to go!
-As part of the Clinical Rotations program ("year three"), students work on their business plans, launch websites, get newsletters going, publish articles in magazines, and lots of other get-your-business-going activities, in addition to the herbal work.
+As part of the Clinical Mentorship program, students work on their business plans, launch websites, get newsletters going, publish articles in magazines, and lots of other get-your-business-going activities, in addition to the herbal work.

 Some people choose to incorporate herbalism into the jobs they already have, for example, massage therapists, psychotherapists, and other holistic practitioners who already have practices and want to expand their offerings.
 Some people want to open shops, or manage holistic health and beauty departments in existing stores, or work for supplement or herbal product companies.

 While we don't provide any kind of job placement services, we do pass along job postings to the student body when we receive them.
 Mostly, however, our students either want the information for their own betterment, or to go into business for themselves.

 You can read about some of our graduates and their successes on our Students and Graduates page.

 We price our programs lower per hour than most other schools, because we want to make an herbal education as accessible as possible.
 You can find our scholarship information here, the second half of the page.